cybertaxonomy/MediaInfoService/README.md

 It can for example be used to complement image servers like [digilib](https://robcast.github.io/digilib/).

+Includes a 3 tier cache for snappy responsiveness.

 ### Web service

 There is one REST service end point by now: